buddh4/lyvely/packages/docs/docs/dev/framework/content.md

 # Content

-The Content API is a fundamental part of the Lyvely platform, empowering the creation of custom content types through a fine-tuned
-API and schema model.
+The Content API is a fundamental part of Lyvely, empowering the creation of custom content types through a fine-tuned API and schema model.
 Details of this essential component will be explained in the following sections by implementing a new poll content type, which we will integrate into our platform.